SFML/SFML-Website/pages/tutorials/3.0/getting-started/build-from-source.md

 - **cmake**
    This is the direct call to CMake.
    If you use this, you must specify all the option names and their values as command line parameters.
-To print out a list of all options, run cmake -L.
+To print out a list of all options, run `cmake -L`.

 In this tutorial we will be using cmake-gui, as this is what most beginners are likely to use.
 We assume that people who use the command line variants can refer to the CMake documentation for their usage.